How to Survive a Boil Water Notice

 • Making baby formula

-In order to properly boil water, first, check to see if it’s cloudy.
-If it is, you will need to use a coffee filter, paper towel, or clean cloth to help filter out the sediments.
-You will then need to put your water on the stove and bring it to a rolling boil for at least 1 minute.
-This should kill any bacteria or other pathogens that may be in your water.
-If you live in a higher elevation of more than 6,500 feet, allow the water to boil for a minimum of 3 minutes.
+First, check if it’s so cloudy you can’t boil the water properly.
+If it is, you’ll need to use a coffee filter, paper towel, or clean cloth, or commercial water filters to help filter out the sediments.
+You’ll then need to put your water on the stove and bring it to a rolling boil for at least 1 minute.
+This should kill any bacteria or other pathogens in your water.
+If you live at a higher elevation of more than 6,500 feet, allow the water to boil for a minimum of 3 minutes.
 Allow your water to cool before using or storing it.

 Stock Up on Bottled Water

-During a boil water issue, your number one concern should be making sure that your family stays hydrated in the meantime.
-You will need to stock up on enough bottled water that you can use to drink, cook, and possibly bathe with.
-To get a better idea of how much to stock up on, pay close attention to how much water everyone in your home uses over the next week.
+During a boil water issue, your number one concern should be making sure that your family stays hydrated.
+You will need to stock up on enough bottled water to drink, cook, and possibly bathe with.
+To better understand how much to stock up on, pay close attention to how much water everyone in your home uses over the next week.
 Use that consumption information to calculate what may be needed for a few days, a week, or longer.

-If you are simply looking for a rough estimate, 7 packages of 40 pack bottled water should last a family of four for about a week.
-Hopefully, this gives you a better idea of how much water you should store if you’re thinking about having more than a week’s supply of it.
-If you have a baby that drinks formula, you will need to take that into consideration as well.
+If you’re simply looking for a rough estimate, seven packages of 40-pack bottled water should last a family of four for about a week.
+Hopefully, this gives you a better idea of how much water you should store if you’re thinking about having more than a week’s supply.
+If you have a baby that drinks formula, you’ll need to take that into consideration as well.
+Don’t forget your pets; they’ll need fresh water as well.

 Use The Water You Have Stored

-By now you know, this is why we store water for our family.
+By now, you know, this is why we store water for our family.
 We never know when our water may become tainted, contaminated, or shut off.
-Please stock 4-gallons of water per person per day for each family member.
-Yes, this may seem excessive, but I get thirsty just thinking about 1-gallon per day as suggested by some government agencies and The American Red Cross.
+Please stock 4 gallons of daily water per person for each family member.
+Yes, this may seem excessive, but I get thirsty just thinking about 1 gallon per day, as some government agencies and The American Red Cross suggested.
 It’s all about being prepared.
 In case you missed this post, How To Store Water-Pros And Cons

 Use the Water from Your Water Heater

-If your situation lasts for a longer period of time and all your local grocery stores are completely out-of-stock of water, you will need to find a backup solution to hold you over.
-As it turns out, your water heater may have close to 30-50 gallons stored in it.
+If your situation lasts longer and all your local grocery stores are completely out of stock of water, you will need to find a backup solution to hold you over.
+As it turns out, your water heater may store close to 30-50 gallons in it.
 That will provide some relief.
-Here’s how to use the water that is stored in your water heater.
-Note: if you’ve been running water through the heater BEFORE you heard about the need to boil, it may be too late to use it right out of the heater itself, unless you do boil it first.
+Here’s how to use the water stored in your water heater.
+Note: If you’ve been running water through the heater BEFORE you heard about the need to boil, it may be too late to use it right out of the heater itself unless you boil it first.

-Please keep in mind, I never count on my water heater water, just in case we have an unexpected situation where our city/county water may become contaminated.
-I’m not talking just about terrorist attacks, I’m talking about errors made by city water employees connecting water lines.
-It has happened several times over the last few years, right here in Utah!
+Please keep in mind that I never count on my water heater water, just in case we have an unexpected situation where our city/county water may become contaminated.
+I’m not talking just about terrorist attacks, I’m talking about errors made by city water employees connecting water lines, broken water mains, etc. It has happened several times over the last few years in Utah!

 Here is one: Sandy, Utah Water.
-This one still makes me crazy thinking about it: Syracuse, Utah Water.
+This one still makes me worried: Syracuse, Utah Water.
 And here is yet another one: Magna, Utah Water.
-I’ve told you before I will not drink city water right out of the tap, I have reverse osmosis.
+I’ve told you before that I will not drink city water right out of the tap, I have reverse osmosis as mentioned above.
 I highly recommend getting a system installed.
-If you are handy with plumbing you can install one yourself.
+If you are handy with plumbing, you can install one yourself.
 Remember that these systems come in various terms of effectiveness and may not remove metal contaminants.
-Be sure to check the list of things it removes so you have the best protection possible.
+Check the list from the manufacturer of things it removes to have the best protection possible.

-The maintenance is once a year, cleaning out the tubes and installing new cartridges.
-I spend $115.00 a year to have mine cleaned, serviced, and cartridges replaced.
+Maintenance is done once a year, cleaning out the tubes and installing new cartridges.
+I spend $150.00 yearly to have mine cleaned, serviced, and filter cartridges replaced.
 Mine is hooked to my kitchen sink, so I use it for drinking and cooking.
 I know Costco sells them, possibly Sam’s Club.
 Mine looks just like this one: Reverse Osmosis Unit.
-They do not use electricity, they are water pressure-driven.
+They do not use electricity, they are water-pressure-driven.

-We have all heard about the Flint, Michigan nightmare, right?
+We have all heard about the Flint, Michigan, nightmare.
 That situation is so sad for all the families involved.
 Flint Michigan Water

 Stock Up on Bathing/Baby Wipes